-The passage of the 2018 Farm Bill in December 2018 that legalized industrial hemp cultivation and declassified hemp as a Schedule I controlled substance encouraged more companies in the industrial hemp and CBD industries to pursue USDA Organic certification.
-Hemp imported from other countries has always been certified under the USDA Organic regulations.
-In April 2019, Palmetto Harmony became the first CBD company to have their hemp flower and viable seeds (along with hemp clones and hemp transplants) certified as USDA Organic along with their flower extracted CBD product line.
+The passage of the 2018 Farm Bill in December 2018 legalized industrial hemp cultivation and declassified hemp as a Schedule I controlled substance.
+This encouraged more companies in the industrial hemp and CBD industries to pursue USDA Organic certification.
+In April 2019, Palmetto Harmony became the first CBD company to have their hemp flower and viable seeds certified as USDA Organic.
+This included hemp clones and hemp transplants, along with their flower extracted CBD product line.

 Which brands have USDA Certified Organic CBD products?

 In early 2021, there are still few CBD companies selling a full line of USDA Certified Organic CBD products.
 Because USDA Organic certifications are still difficult to obtain, most brands can only offer a selection of USDA organic products.

 The Center for Food Safety released its 2020 “Hemp CBD Scorecard” which grades brands on four major categories.
 These categories are “(1) Hemp Farming and Organic Certification; (2) Processing; (3) Testing/Auditing; and (4) Transparency.”

 Here are a few brands that received an “A” and offer a full line of USDA Certified Organic CBD products:

 - RE Botanicals

 As mentioned, not all brands offer a full line of certified organic products.
 The following brands offer select USDA organic CBD products:

 - Upstate Elevator Supply

 How to obtain USDA organic certification for CBD